Alphabet stock falls as worries over the Amazon threat grow

 Related: Should we break up the tech giants?
 Not if you ask the economists who take money from them

-And yet Amazon has it’s own problems.
+And yet Amazon has its own problems.
 The company reported lower-than expected revenues and fourth-quarter guidance Thursday, resulting in an after-hours stock price drop of over 7%.